-- Mean radius: Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes. - Critical radius: Spherical radius of critical nuclei for a specific phase and nucleation type. - Yield strength: To use the Yield Strength Property Model to calculate yield stress.
-For more information see About the Yield Strength Model. - Matrix composition: Instantaneous compositions of the matrix phase. - Precipitate composition: To track the instantaneous composition of precipitate particles.
-In particular, it is useful to distinguish different composition sets of the same phase (for example, FCC A1#2 and FCC A1#3).
+- Mean radius: Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes. - Critical radius: Spherical radius of critical nuclei for a specific phase and nucleation type. - Yield strength: To use the Yield Strength Property Model to calculate yield stress. - Matrix composition: Instantaneous compositions of the matrix phase. - Precipitate composition: To track the instantaneous composition of precipitate particles.
+In particular, it is useful to distinguish different composition sets of the same phase (for example, FCC_A1#2 and FCC_A1#3).
 Further choose Solutes or All. - Number density: Instantaneous number of particles per unit volume for a specific phase and nucleation type. - Size distribution: Number of particles varying with their sizes per unit volume per unit length, for a specific phase and nucleation type, at a specific time.